jknoxville/raceTrace/README.md

 * Java server application is included.*
 * App can operate using the server or completely peer-to-peer.

-*Server groups participants by location before starting, but this feature is not yet complete.
+*Server groups participants by location before starting, but this feature is buggy.
 It currently only works for one session at a time.

+This was a final year university project, the dissertation is available at www.jknoxville.com/res/racetrace.pdf